Unifex/docs.tokaido.io/pages/environments.md

 Since Tokaido uses dynamic port numbers, we added this command to make it easy to open your site in your default browser.
 On Mac, this runs the `open` command, or on Linux it runs `xdg-open`.

-If you can't use `tok open` for some reason, or you want to use a different browser, you can look up the port number with this command:
+If you can't use `tok open` for some reason, or you want to use a different browser, you can look up the port number with the `tok ports` command.

-- `docker-compose -f docker-compose.tok.yml port haproxy 8443`

-If you want to bypass HAProxy and Varnish, you can access the Nginx container directly on HTTP (not HTTPS).
-Look up that port number with this command:

-- `docker-compose -f docker-compose.tok.yml port nginx 8082`

 ## Starting and Stopping the Environment
 After you log out, reboot, or manually stop the environment, you'll need to start it again.